Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## some

-Test if at least one entry in a `Record` satisfies the predicate.
+Check if any entry in a `Record` meets a specific condition.

 **Signature**